bdyzel/NetAuto/Module3 DataModel/readme.md

 ### **Overview**

-The function of the playbooks will be to deploy and update route-map filters on the BGP environments for both the WAN and CAMPUS infrastructure.
+The function of the playbooks will be to build data models for the BGP environment used on both the WAN and CAMPUS infrastructure.
 (*the public nodes do not form part of the playbooks.
-If references to the public nodes are seen it's because of a possible use case to include the Public Nodes in the playbooks for verification reports*)
+If references to the public nodes are seen it's because of a possible use case to include the Public Nodes when initial deployment is done and create reports for verification reports*)

 The lab diagram is there to give a High level visual representation of the Infrastructure Model.
 ![Module 3 Lab Diagram](https://github.com/bdyzel/NetAuto/blob/master/Lab%20LayoutModule3.png?raw=true "Optional Title")